Luigi-Ranno/Chessboard_Patterns/README.md

 # game.py
 N = 1000 # Try 10 for animations, 1000 for quick tests, 10000 for extreme scale

+# Set the options you want.
+Suggest 'ANIMATE', 'SHOW_NUMBERS' and 'SHOW_LABELS' to True and PIXEL_MODE to False when you are trying to debug or see how patterns form (use small boards).
+# Otherwise, keep these settings to generate large images
+# --- Options ---
+ANIMATE = False          # Generate step-by-step GIF (small boards only) SHOW_NUMBERS = False     # Draw sequence numbers on squares SHOW_LABELS = False      # Draw piece abbreviations on placed squares PIXEL_MODE = True       # Also save high-res 1px-per-square image

+# Then, set the players and their pieces
 # Use standard web colors, hex codes, or RGB tuples
 players = [
     {'color': '#E2725B', 'pieces': ['Knight', 'Camel']}, # Player 1 (Reddish)